UNAM-FESAc/Bsc_Prgrmmng_C/PartII/readme.md

 Escribas los programas que realice las tareas que se mencionan a continuación.

-E1. _Program to find the ASCII value of a character._
+1. _Program to find the ASCII value of a character._
 	_Given a character as input, the ASCII value of the character is displayed as output._

 ~~~
-_A character variable holds the ASCII value (an integer number between 0 and 127) rather
+A character variable holds the ASCII value (an integer number between 0 and 127) rather
 than that character itself.
-That value is known as the ASCII value._
+That value is known as the ASCII value.
 ~~~

-E2. _Program to check whether the given character is an alphabet._
+2. _Program to check whether the given character is an alphabet._
 ~~~
-_The ASCII values of lower case alphabets are from  65 to 90 and the ASCII values of upper case alphabets are from 97 to 122.
+The ASCII values of lower case alphabets are from  65 to 90 and the ASCII values of upper case alphabets are from 97 to 122.
 A character is obtained as input from the user.
-If its ASCII value lies in the above-mentioned range, it can be displayed as an alphabet._
+If its ASCII value lies in the above-mentioned range, it can be displayed as an alphabet.
 ~~~

-E3.
-Programa que revise si un caracter dados es mayúscula, minúscula, número o un caracter especial.
+3. Programa que revise si un caracter dados es mayúscula, minúscula, número o un caracter especial.

-E4.
-Programa que encuentre el número mayor entre dos números.
+4. Programa que encuentre el número mayor entre dos números.

-E5.
-Realice el Diagrama de flujo de la suma de dos números reales.
+5. Realice el Diagrama de flujo de la suma de dos números reales.

-E6.
-Realice el Diagrama de flujo de la suma de dos números complejos.
+6. Realice el Diagrama de flujo de la suma de dos números complejos.

 ### Referencias<a name="referencias"></a>